 The reason why our modules had different IDs is because the order they are found and added to the dependency graph is different for each service.

-The services I tested were now compiling a few matching chunks but the majority still had different hashes despite often looking the same inside.
+The services I tested were now compiling a few matching chunks but the majority still had different hashes despite now mostly having the same content inside.

 What is a content hash?